Rules for authors

 References and footnotes

-Equations, illustrations, tables and as a rule, quoted sources (in square brackets [N]) should be numbered in accordance with sequence of their mention in the text.
+Equations, illustrations, tables and as a rule, quoted sources (in square brackets [N]) should be numbered following sequence of their mention in the text.
 It is recommended not to number the equations, links which absent in the article.

 Tables should have names and numeration and if necessary, explanatory texts and notes.
 The tables should be numbered only if there is more than one.